 Rev Henriette Wentink

-Henriette normally conducts one morning service every three weeks at each of the churches, with the remaining services continuing to be conducted by local lay preachers, retired ministers and members of the church.
+While we are without a minister, services are conducted by local lay preachers, retired ministers and members of the church.
 A variety of other events also continue to be held as part of our outreach in the local community.

 Organisations and activities